Definition of Pun

 - Claudius: “…But now, my cousin Hamlet, and my son…” Hamlet: [aside] “A little more than kin, and less than kind.
 (Kindred)” (Hamlet)

-2. We notice John Donne use pun in his poem “A Hymn to God the Father”.
+John Donne’s “A Hymn to God the Father” has several examples of pun.
 Read the following lines: